system76/docs/content/pop-recovery.md

 ## Chroot

 `chroot` is the way to run commands as if the existing operating system had been booted.
-Once these commands are run, then package manager (`apt`) and other system level commands can be run.
+Once these commands are run, then package manager (`apt`) and other system-level commands can be run.

 The EFI partition is the next partition to be mounted.
-To help identify it, this partition is usually around 512MB, and is labelled as `/boot/efi`.
+To help identify it, this partition is usually around 512MB, and is labeled as `/boot/efi`.

 | **SATA Drives**                       | **NVMe Drives**                          |
 |:-------------------------------------:|:----------------------------------------:|